oxcamne/oxcam/README.md

 ## Introduction

 OxCam is a web based database app designed to support Oxford and/or Cambridge Alumni groups and Societies.
-It can be deployed on low cost cloud services such as PythonAnywhere or Linode (Akamai) at a cost ~$5/month.
+It can be deployed on low cost cloud services such as PythonAnywhere or Linode (Akamai) at very low cost.

 At it's simplest it can be used to maintain a mailing list and send out notices.